-- 1) The cash surrender value of the contract at the time of transfer, over - 2) The cost of the contract at that time.
+- The cash surrender value of the contract at the time of transfer, over - Your investment in the contract at that time.

 This rule does not apply to transfers between spouses or transfers incident to a divorce.

 Tax-free exchange.
 No gain or loss is recognized on an exchange of an annuity contract for another annuity contract if the insured or annuitant remains the same.
 However, if an annuity contract is exchanged for a life insurance or endowment contract, any gain due to interest accumulated on the contract is ordinary income.